Florida Criminal Defense Lawyer Eric M. Matheny Attorney Profile Frequently Asked Questions Contact Us

 These are just a few of the legal exceptions to the law.
 Assault is a misdemeanor but if charged as a domestic violence offense, it can remain on your criminal record if the case is not dismissed.
 If you plead guilty or no contest to assault and it is domestic in nature, you cannot seal the charge!

-I practice criminal defense in Miami and Broward.
+I practice criminal defense throughout Miami-Dade County.
 Call me today if you have a pending assault case.